resistics/resistics/docs/source/index.rst

 Find out about the useful features of resistics in the :doc:`features <features>` section.
 Resistics uses a number of conventions which are described :doc:`here <conventions>`.

 The :doc:`tutorial <tutorial>` section covers the resistics project environment and basic processing of magnetotelluric data.
 More advanced processing, including pre-processing of timeseries data, remote reference processing and remote reference statistics are detailed in the :doc:`advanced <advanced>` section.
 More specialised functionality or examples will be added in the :doc:`cookbook <cookbook>` as and when it is developed.
-A complete API reference can be found :doc:`here <api>`.
+A complete API reference can be found :doc:`here <modules>`.

 A roadmap for future development can be accessed :doc:`here <roadmap>`.
 Useful magnetotelluric references are provided in the :doc:`Bibliography <bibliography>`.